FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

   - Repeating groups were moved to their own parent element from other components.

-  - Scenarios overload the layout of a message or component for different use cases.
+  - Scenarios overload the layout of a message, component, field or datatype for different use cases.

   - The interfaces schema is new.

 ## Compliance

-To be useful, various implementations of FIX Orchestra must interoperate.
+To be useful, various implementations of Orchestra must interoperate.
 The FIX Trading Community discourages implementations that deviate from this specification while promoting those that are compliant.